-Area Key Issues Authentication and Lack of authentication across trust boundaries.
+Area Key Issues

+Authentication and Lack of authentication across trust boundaries.

 Authorization Lack of authorization across trust boundaries.

 Granular or improper authorization.

 Caching Caching data that is volatile.

 Caching sensitive data.

 Incorrect choice of caching store.

 Communication Incorrect choice of transport protocol.

 Chatty communication across physical and process boundaries.

 Failure to protect sensitive data.

 Composition Cooperating application modules are coupled by dependencies making development, testing, and maintenance more difficult.
 Dependency changes between modules forces code recompilation and module redeployment.
 Dynamic UI layout and update difficult due to hardcoded dependencies.
 Dynamic module loading difficult due to hardcoded dependencies.

+Not protecting concurrent access to static data

-Concurrency and Transactions Not protecting concurrent access to static data.
+Not protecting concurrent access to static data.
+Deadlacks caused by improper lacking.

 Deadlocks caused by improper locking.
+Not chaosing the correct data consurrancy model.

 Not choosing the correct data concurrency model.

 Long running transactions that hold locks on data.

 Using exclusive locks when not required.

-Configuration Management Lack of or incorrect configuration information.
+Lack of or incorrect configuration information.

 Not securing sensitive configuration information.

 Unrestricted access to configuration information.

-Coupling and Cohesion Incorrect grouping of functionality.
-No clear separation of concerns. • Tight coupling across layers.
-Data Access • Per user authentication and authorization when not required.
+Incorrect grouping of functionality.

+No clear separation of concerns.

+Tight coupling across layers.

+Per user authentication and authorization when not required.

 Chatty calls to the database.

 Business logic mixed with data access code.

-Exception Management Leaving the application in an unstable state.
+Leaving the application in an unstable state.

 Revealing sensitive information to the end user.

 Using exceptions for application logic.

 Not logging sufficient details about the exception.

-Layering Incorrect grouping of components within a layer.
+Incorrect grouping of components within a layer.

 Not following layering and dependency rules.

 Not considering the physical distribution of layers.

-Logging and Instrumentation Lack of logging and instrumentation.
+Lack of logging and instrumentation.

 Logging and instrumentation that is too fine-grained.

-Not making logging and instrumentation an option that is configurable at runtime.
+Not making logging and instrumentation an option that is

+configurable at runtime.

 Not suppressing and handling logging failures.

 Not logging business critical functionality.

-State Management Using an incorrect state store.
+Using an incorrect state store.

 Not considering serialization requirements.

 Not persisting state when required.

-Structure Choosing the incorrect structure for your scenario.
+Choosing the incorrect structure for your scenario.

 Creating an overly complex structure when not required.

 Not considering deployment scenarios.

-User Experience Not following published guidelines.
-Not considering accessibility Creating overloaded interfaces with un-related functionality.
-Validation Lack of validation across trust boundaries. • Not validating for all appropriate aspects of parameters, such as "Range", "Type" and "Format".
+Not following published guidelines.

+Not considering accessibility

+Creating overloaded interfaces with un-related functionality.

+Lack of validation across trust boundaries.

+Not validating for all appropriate aspects of parameters, such as

+"Range", "Type" and "Format".

 Not reusing validation logic.

-Workflow Not considering management requirements.
+Not considering management requirements.

 Choosing an incorrect workflow pattern.
-Not considering exception states and how to handle them.